A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: Running Example: The CRA Case

-\section{Running example: the CRA case}
+\section{Running Example: The CRA Case}

 In the CRA problem~\cite{Fleck+16}, a set of methods and attributes must be allocated to a (to be determined) number of classes to optimise cohesion and coupling metrics of the resulting software design.
-It is not immediately obvious that the search space for this problem is finite, as it might involve the generation of an unspecified number of new classes (which are nodes in a graph representing allocations of methods~/ attributes to classes).
+It is not immediately obvious that the search space for this problem is finite, as it might involve the generation of an unspecified number of new classes (which are nodes in a graph representing allocations of methods/attributes to classes).
 However, once one realises that any meaningful solution contains at most as many classes as there are features (methods and attributes), it becomes clear that the problem is about determining the correct set of edges between features and classes.
-In particular, we will be able to understand the solutions of a given problem instance as objects of a category $\Sub{T}$.
+In particular, we will be able to understand the solutions of a given problem instance as a lattice of subgraphs $\Sub{T}$.

 Figure~\ref{fig:MM-CRA} shows the metamodel (type graph) for the CRA problem---a class diagram whose instances describe specific sets of classes, attributes, and methods for which to determine an allocation.
-Some nodes and edges are shown in blue and with dashed rather than solid lines.
-These are intended to be normal parts of the metamodel, but have been highlighted to indicate that only the corresponding parts of any model can be changed when deciding on an allocation of methods/attributes to classes.
-That is, we are allowed to create and delete classes, and we are allowed to change the \textsf{encapsulates} relationship between classes and methods/attributes.
-We consider the black elements (solid lines) as part of the \emph{problem description,} while we think of the blue elements (dashed lines) as part of the \emph{solution description.}

-Figure~\ref{fig:CRA-example-instance} then shows a model that instantiates the meta-model in Figure~\ref{fig:MM-CRA} and describes a concrete problem with 3 methods and 3 attributes that need to be allocated to classes.
-Figure~\ref{fig:CRA-example-solution} shows a corresponding instance of the metamodel that represents one possible solution to the CRA problem.
+Figure~\ref{fig:CRA-example-instance} then shows a model that instantiates the meta-model in Figure~\ref{fig:MM-CRA} and describes a concrete problem instance $P$ with 3 methods and 3 attributes that need to be allocated to classes.
+Figure~\ref{fig:CRA-example-solution} shows a corresponding instance $S$ of the metamodel that represents one possible solution to the problem instance defined by $P$.
 Here, we have introduced two classes and made specific assignments of methods and attributes to these classes.
+The distinction between \emph{problem instances} and \emph{solutions} is not of importance for this paper; we have discussed this distinction in more detail in~\cite{KZ26}, where it becomes relevant, and we will shortly comment on it in the following section.